Léo-Paul Lauzon: Criticism of specific corporations

 Lauzon has issued several reports targeting the practices of specific corporations.
 In 1988, he wrote that the Campeau Corporation had paid no income taxes on profits amounting to $243 million between 1980 and 1985.
 He criticized existing laws that he said favoured such companies, by allowing them to make write-offs against depreciation on office property and keep the unpaid taxes as part of their cash flow.
 Later in the same year, he criticized an $83.3 million Quebec government loan to Noranda on the grounds that its terms provided $62.5 million in tax savings for the company without requiring that the actual loan ever be repaid.

 Lauzon issued a study for Greenpeace in 1990, arguing that Canadian Pacific Forest Products, the owner of Canada's most polluting mill, had made $550 million in profits over the last two years but was investing only $18 million to develop environmental technology.

 In September 1990, Lauzon issued a seventy-two-page document on the Repap corporation, accusing it of using questionable accounting practicies to understate its debt, overstate its profits, and minimize its taxes.
 The company's chairman rejected the charges and said that Lauzon had used "incomplete and inaccurate" information to prepare his report.
 Lauzon defended his work, although he acknowledged that some of statements in the final draft were unprofessional and should have been left out.
 (Repap's finances were later given extremely low ratings by the Canadian Bond Rating Service, although a representative for that group said that Lauzon's study was not a factor in its decision.)

 In 1991, Lauzon accused Videotron of a poor record of accomplishments in spite of extensive financial support from the provincial government.
 Two years later, he wrote that the Canadian Marconi Company was shifting funds and operations out of Quebec despite receiving $195 million in government aid over the previous decade.

 In 1992, Lauzon issued a report accusing Audrey Resources Inc. of systematically misrepresenting its finances.
 Some former company representatives responded by launching a $750,000 libel suit against Lauzon and the Université du Québec à Montréal.
 Lauzon refused to retract his charges, although he noted that he did not accuse Audrey of breaking any laws.
 Newspaper reports do not indicate how the matter was resolved.

 Praise for specific corporations

-Lauzon offered praise for Hydro-Quebec in December 1991, saying that the company had provided extensive social information in its annual report.
+Lauzon offered praise for Hydro-Québec in December 1991, saying that the company had provided extensive social information in its annual report.
 The crown corporation won first place for four consecutive years in a financial and social disclosure competition started by Lauzon.